 Using cylinders - Before touching a desert tortoise, implement procedures described in Section 7.6.
 A desert tortoise may be placed on the top of a cylindrical holding stand such as a coffee can or other large can to facilitate processing.
 The stand should be large enough to support the desert tortoise and small enough to prevent any waving appendages from touching the stand, and tall enough to prevent desert tortoise from touching a solid surface below.
 Given that desert tortoises come in all sizes, a range of stand sizes will be needed.
 Note that coffee cans and other types of stands come in several sizes and can be "nested" in one another for ease of transport thereby accommodating different-sized desert tortoises.
 Freedom to move its appendages may encourage a desert tortoise to extend its head, which allows observation of the eyes, nares, chin glands, and beak where most signs of URTD are observed.
-The stand must be disinfected before using it with another desert tortoise on top of the plastic on top of the plastic afterwards.
+The stand must be disinfected before using it with another desert tortoise on top of the plastic on top of the stand prior to each use, then position the desert tortoise on top of the plastic, and discard the plastic afterwards.